ruby / workos

 Login

-The login handler builds an authorization URL, stores a CSRF state token in the session, and renders a page with a "Login" button:
+The login handler builds an authorization URL and stashes a CSRF state token in the session:

 class Login < PublicHandler